wwatson4506/UsbMscFat/README.md

                         unzip and copy it to one of the storage devices.
 You can then use that to copy between the different storage devices.

-- copyFileUSB.ino       Demonstrates copying, renameing and deleteing a text file.
+- copyFileUSB.ino       Demonstrates copying, renaming and deleting a text file.

 - DataloggerUSB.ino     Original from SD modified for USB drives.